planetarysoftware/TSC/TSC-Charter.md

 (yet) have a business leadership model.

-The charter amendment process is the means by which the TSC proposes changes to this charter using simple majority of the full TSC.
+The charter amendment process is the means by which the TSC proposes changes to this charter, and requires a simple majority of the full TSC.

 ## Section 3.
 TSC Membership